 The RCPI Trainees' Committee is the 'voice' of Trainees in RCPI.
-They represent Trainees on College Council, the Advisory Committee, the Irish Committee on Higher Medical Training, each STC and the Examinations Committee.
+They represent Trainees on College Council, the Advisory Committee, the Institute of Medicine, each STC and the Examinations Committee.

 The RCPI Trainees' Committee has always had an active interest in postgraduate specialist training and acts as an important interface between Trainees and RCPI.
 The goal of the Committee is to represent Trainees' interests and work towards improving training.